State hearse

 The state hearse is a vehicle of the Royal Mews used for funerals of the British royal family.
-Thought to be based on a Jaguar XF or XJ model, it was designed by the Royal Household and Jaguar Land Rover with the input of and approval from Elizabeth II and converted by UK-based coachbuilders Wilcox Limousines.
-It was first used on 13 September 2022 to transport the Queen's coffin from RAF Northolt to London ahead of her lying-in-state.
+Based on a Jaguar XJ model, it was designed by the Royal Household and Jaguar Land Rover with the input of and approval from Elizabeth II and converted by UK-Based coachbuilder Wilcox Limousines.
+It was first used on 13 September 2022 to transport Queen Elizabeth II's coffin from RAF Northolt to London ahead of her lying-in-state.

 Design

 The state hearse was designed by Jaguar Land Rover in collaboration with the Royal Household.
 Queen Elizabeth II had long favoured Land Rovers as her vehicle of choice.
-The hearse is thought to be based on a Jaguar XF or XJ saloon design.
+The hearse is based on a Jaguar XJ (X351) saloon.
 Its conversion from the standard model was made by Wilcox Limousines.

 The hearse has large side and back windows and a glass roof to maximise the coffin's visibility to onlookers.
 It also features three internal spotlights along one side of the roof to illuminate the coffin, which is on a raised platform.
 The design of the car is unique.
 The roof pillars are thinner than in a standard model and the roof is higher.

-The hearse has royal claret coloured paint, which matches other vehicles operated by the Royal Mews.
-It also sports the royal cypher and a silver-plated bronze mascot depicting Saint George slaying the dragon.
+The hearse has royal claret coloured paint with red pinstripe details, which matches other vehicles operated by the Royal Mews.
+As a state vehicle it has no registration plates.
 Jaguar's "grinner" badge of a jaguar's face is on the front grill and their "leaper" badge of a jumping animal on the rear panel.
+Each side featured below the window the Queen's personal royal cypher, an elegant "E" standing for just "Elizabeth" surmounted by St Edward's Crown, instead of her cypher as Queen, "EIIR" (Elizabeth II Regina).

+There is a mount for a mascot at the front of the bonnet; when used to carry the coffin of the late Queen Elizabeth II in 2022, it displayed her silver-plated bronze mascot depicting Saint George slaying the dragon on 13 September, and her parents' mascot (depicting Britannia atop a globe) on 19 September.

-The Queen approved the final plans for the design of the hearse.
+Queen Elizabeth II approved the final plans for the design of the hearse.

+Since the funeral of Katharine, Duchess of Kent in 2025, the cypher has been replaced by the heraldic badge of the royal family.